-If you were hoping to leave those shoes and shirts off to admire the Casino de Monte-Carlo from Casino Square, I’ve got bad news coming your way—you could get arrested.
+If you were hoping to keep your shoes and shirt off while admiring the Casino de Monte-Carlo from the outdoor Casino Square, I’ve got bad news: You could get arrested.

-Signs are everywhere in Monaco reminding visitors that it’s the law to have shirts and shorts on in all public areas.
+Signs are everywhere in Monaco reminding visitors that it’s the law to have shirts and shoes on in all public areas.
 The exception, of course, is the beach.

-So, after your shirt and shoed self enjoys the inside of the casino, take time to enjoy Casino Square.
+So, after your shirt and shoed self enjoys the inside of the casino, take time to wander around Casino Square.

-There are nice gardens and fountains here where photography buffs can frame great photos of the casino.
+There are nice gardens and fountains there where photography buffs can snap great photos of the casino.
 My amateur photo attempt can be seen in the photo above.

-This is also a prime people-watching spot, which we’ll talk more about shortly.
+This is also a prime people-watching spot, which I’ll talk more about shortly.

 3. Saint-Martin Gardens

 Here’s an insider Monaco on a budget tip: Skip pricey Cactus Park (formally called Jardin Exotique de Monaco) and head to the free Saint-Martin Gardens instead.

 The Saint-Martin Gardens are located on a hillside below the cathedral.
 There are a plethora of cactuses there, so you won’t feel like you’re missing out too much on Cactus Park.